EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 In the following guides it is assumed that B2SHARE is installed on Ubuntu.
 Any Ubuntu-specific commands should be translatable to other platforms without any complications.

 ## Prerequisites
-The following packages need to be installed:
+The following tools need to be installed:

-- git
+- Git
 - curl
-- docker
+- Docker Community Edition (CE)
-- docker-engine
+- Docker Engine
-- docker-compose
+- Docker Compose

 Make sure your platform is fully up-to-date: